Skip to content

 - id: classify

-Dagu prepares those tools on the worker that runs the action DAG, using that worker's local tools cache.
+Dagu prepares those tools on the worker that runs the package workflow.

-Action outputs are the boundary data returned to the parent workflow.
-New action packages should publish caller-visible outputs with stdout.outputs or outputs.write.
+Action outputs are the values returned to the caller.
+Publish them with stdout.outputs or outputs.write.

-Use stdout.outputs when one command writes the boundary object to stdout:
+Use stdout.outputs when a command writes the result object to stdout:

 yaml